ipp-ementa/iped-documentation/documentation/rest_api/menus.md

 ### Required data

-The following fields are required in order to create a school canteen menu:
+The following fields are required in order to create a menu:

 - `type` The daily moment in which the menu is available (e.g. lunch/dinner)
 - `dishes` An array of the menu dishes